JacobTutt/Galactic_Evol_Clustering/README.md

 # Installation Instructions

-To run the notebooks, please follow these steps:
+To reproduce the analysis in these notebooks, please follow these steps:

 ## 1. Clone the Repository